The World's Top Renewable Energy Companies

-Its thin and light panels are very versatile and can be used in different ways such as solar-powered carports.
+Its thin and light panels are very versatile and can be used in a variety of different ways, including vehicles, aerospace, and agricultural applications.
 In fact, Hanergy partnered with Tesla Motors to develop PV supercharge stations in several cities in China.

-Motech is the world's largest manufacturer of solar energy.
-Headquartered in Taiwan City, the company engages in a wide range of research, development, and manufacturing of solar products and services, ranging from PV cells and modules to PV power systems.
+Motech is the world's largest manufacturer of PV cells for solar energy.
+Headquartered in Taiwan, the company engages in a wide range of research, development, and manufacturing of solar products and services, ranging from PV cells and modules to PV power systems.

-The company has won several awards over the past few years, such as the 2019 Taiwan Excellent PV Award-Silicon Photovoltaic Module Qualified Product Model.
+The company has won several awards over the past few years, such as the 2019 Taiwan Excellent PV Award for its Silicon Photovoltaic Module Qualified Product Model.
 Its goal is to be a global leader in delivering quality products and services in the renewable energy and energy efficiency industry.

-The company owns and operates nine production facilities in California, Oregon, Idaho, Illinois, and Nebraska.
-Together, the plants produce 605 million gallons of ethanol and over one million tons of ethanol co-products annually.
+The company owns and operates seven production facilities in California, Oregon, Idaho, and Illinois.
+Together, the plants produce 450 million gallons of ethanol and over 2 million tons of ethanol co-products annually.